Smartling/smartling-samples/visual-context/python/README.md

 ## HTML context

-### Context HTML format

-The HTML context files used in these examples are simple and have images embedded inline using  `src="data:image/jpeg;base64,imagedata...` which makes them self-contained.
-It's also possible to use external links for images and other resources: as long as they're accessible over the internet, Smartling will load them in as part of the context processing process.
-And of course, more elaborate HTML context, reflecting a final rendered web page, can be used too.
+**Note:** The HTML context files used in these examples reference publicly hosted resources such as images and CSS.
+If it's not possible to make the context resources publicly accessible, then they can also be inlined (e.g., using  `src="data:image/jpeg;base64,imagedata...`) directly in the HTML file being uploaded.
+Alternatively, the IP address of Smartling's context loading service can be whitelisted restricting access to the images to requests from that server.

 * [HTML context for any project string](html-match-all)
 * [HTML context for any string in a specified file](html-match-fileuri)